RightToAskOrg/righttoask-docs/API.md

 If R2 is omitted, the server returns historyProof(R1,R) where R is the current root hash.

 (**VT: More details here.
 It occurs to me that the Root hash data probably needs some metadata, e.g. a sequence number, so you can tell which roots are supposed to be subtrees of which others.
-I assume Trillian already does this - will check.
+I assume Google already does this - will check.
 Also, just as for the inclusion proofs, we can think about whether a history proof for two roots separated by several epochs is a direct subtree proof, or a list of immediate-subtree proofs, one for each epoch.
-I suspect the latter is better - will check what Trillian does.**)
+I suspect the latter is better.**)

 **Verify-BB**